 Heat pump technology has advanced in recent years—and this includes some models that stand up to the coldest New England weather—but most homeowners can’t rely on heat pumps as their only source unless their house is extremely well insulated.

 Highly efficient between 20°F and 80°F, a heat pump is a mechanical-compression cycle refrigeration system that runs on electricity and can either heat or cool a space.
 Here’s how it works:

 Heat pumps include some little-known drawbacks that are important to factor in if you’re considering having one installed in your home.
-Small wall-mounted cassettes within a heat pump system deliver reduced temperature uniformity in the home (think air conditioning at only one end of the house), increasing the potential for frozen and broken pipes.
+Small wall-mounted cassettes within a heat pump system deliver reduced temperature uniformity in the home.
+This is comparable to air conditioning being at only one end of the house, and increases the potential for frozen and broken pipes.
 It’s also important to keep in mind that heat pump backup service can lead to strong efficiency degradation.

-In addition, keep in mind that the outside cabinet of air-source heat pumps requires attention to make sure nothing blocks free airflow, such as debris, leaves, snow and ice (whereas a furnace and boiler are completely protected inside the home).
+In addition, keep in mind that the outside cabinet of air-source heat pumps requires attention.
+You have to continually check to ensure nothing blocks free airflow.
+Any debris, including leaves, snow or ice can cause issues, whereas a furnace and boiler are completely protected inside the home.

 If you are considering purchasing a heat pump, request a home energy audit to learn what will work best for you and to confirm that it is the right move.